Background pattern

 • pulmonary embolism

-• flushing with heat
+• flushing with warmth

 If you experience these symptoms, please inform your doctor immediately to receive treatment.